Central Park: Structures

 The Dana Discovery Center was built in 1993 at the northeast section of the park, on the north shore of the Harlem Meer.
 Blockhouse No. 1, the oldest extant structure within Central Park, and built before the park's creation, sits in the northwest section of the park.
 It was erected as part of Fort Clinton during the War of 1812.
 The Blockhouse is near McGowan's Pass, rocky outcroppings that also once contained Fort Fish and Nutter's Battery.
 The Lasker Rink, a skating rink and swimming pool facility, formerly occupied the southwest corner of the Harlem Meer.
 The Conservatory Garden, the park's only formal garden, is entered through the Vanderbilt Gate at Fifth Avenue and 105th Street.
-The North Meadow Recreation Center, tennis courts, and the East Meadow, sit between the Loch to the north and the reservoir to the south.
+The Tarr Family Playground, North Meadow Recreation Center, tennis courts, and East Meadow sit between the Loch to the north and the reservoir to the south.
 The North Woods takes up the rest of the northern third of the park.
 The areas in the northern section of the park were developed later than the southern section and are not as heavily used, so there are several unnamed features.
 The park's northern portion was intended as the "natural section" in contrast to the landscaped "pastoral section" to the south.

 The area between the 86th and 96th Street transverses is mostly occupied by the Onassis Reservoir.
 Directly south of the Reservoir is the Great Lawn and Turtle Pond.
-The Lawn is bordered by the Metropolitan Museum of Art to the east, Turtle Pond to the south, and Summit Rock to the west.
-Summit Rock, the highest point in Central Park at 137.5 ft, abuts Diana Ross Playground to the south and the Seneca Village site, occupied by the Mariners Gate playground, to the north.
+The Lawn is bordered by the Metropolitan Museum of Art's Fifth Avenue building to the east, Turtle Pond to the south, and Summit Rock to the west.
+Summit Rock, the highest point in Central Park at 137.5 ft, abuts Diana Ross Playground to the south and the Seneca Village site, occupied by the Toll Family playground, to the north.
 Turtle Pond's western shore contains Belvedere Castle, Delacorte Theater, the Shakespeare Garden, and Marionette Theatre.
 The section between the 79th Street transverse and Terrace Drive at 72nd Street contains three main natural features: the forested Ramble, the L-shaped Lake, and Conservatory Water.
 Cherry Hill is to the south of the Lake, while Cedar Hill is to the east.